 But the French manufacturers soon learned that there were other factors involved in successful marketing than mere possession of exotic raw materials.
 Goods imported from India were significantly cheaper than French-made cashmere fabrics.
 The report of the exposition jury noted that, although the Indian labor process was extremely slow, "handwork in France is much more expensive than it is in India."(2) In addition, cashmere was more difficult to work than traditional wool.
 However, the jury noted, mechanical techniques were being applied successfully to the fabrication of cashmeres, and there was every reason to hope that the application of technology to exotic cashmere would make French products competitive.

 The lesson of cashmere would set the tone for much of French – and indeed, European – attitudes towards the commerce of fashion.
 It was only in the time of Napoleon that cashmeres had become fashionable.
-Once a taste for the new fabric had become all the rage, importers could profit from the novelty, but only by ordering from English importers – thereby enriching the commerce of France's rivals.
+Once a taste for the new fabric had become all the rage, importers could profit from the novelty, but only by ordering from English importers – thereby enriching the commerce of France's rival.
 Importing the goats themselves at first seemed to solve the problem; but the cheapness of Indian labor meant that French products were still not competitive.(3) Only with the mechanization of the weaving process could France hope to profit from the new trends in clothing.
 Exoticism, novelty, and technology – these three factors would set the theme of many French expositions in the future, and would go a long way to defining French taste throughout the nineteenth and twentieth centuries.

 One major innovation in fabrics at the 1819 exposition was the display of perfect and permanent white silk, called Chinese White, or soie sina.
 For years, the French silk industry had attempted to turn yellow silk into pure white by a number of methods.
 All had failed.
 The bleached silk looked sickly, and the yellow color always returned.
 With the achievement a permanent white tint for silks, the French once again had freed themselves from the necessity of foreign importation, and gave the people yet another proof that France was leading the world in all aspects of the manufacture and refinement of textiles.
 Also on exhibit were specimens by Raymond Lyon, who had at long last devised a method for fixing Prussian blue in the dying of silk.
 Clearly, France was achieving a fuller command over the coloration of this eminently beautiful and marketable gift of Chinese civilization.